Albert Phipps BSc (first class) PGCE, PG Dip (CBT), MBPSs, BACP registered

 Hello, my name is Albert E. Phipps

 I was elected to be lead public governor on the Greater Manchester Mental Health NHS Foundation Trust board (this was a voluntary unpaid position which I held for 3 years).
 Moreover I have done work for workplace mental health limited; as in I have written and delivered a two day course on mental health first aid to a group of Teachers at a local school.
-I have also delivered six two day courses on mental health awareness to people who work for the Department of Work and Pensions (DWP) in Bolton.
-Moreover, I also delivered the same programme (seven times) at the DWP in Wigan making a total of around 190/200 staff.
+I have also delivered seventeen two day courses on mental health awareness to approximately 250 staff who work for the Department of Work and Pensions